The Von Bondies

-The Von Bondies are an American rock band formed in 1997.
+The Von Bondies are an American rock band formed in Detroit, Michigan in 1997.
 The band's breakthrough album, Pawn Shoppe Heart, was released in 2004 and features the singles "C'mon C'mon" and "Tell Me What You See".

 The Von Bondies have headlined tours of the United Kingdom/Europe, Australia, and the United States, taking along supporting bands like The Kills, Kasabian, Franz Ferdinand, Modey Lemon, SSM, The Subways, The Stills, Hot Panda and The Donnas.
 They have also appeared on Late Show with David Letterman, Last Call with Carson Daly and CD:UK.

 The group disbanded in July 2011.
 They reformed in 2020 and planned a reunion tour, but those plans had to be abandoned due to the COVID-19 pandemic.
 The band's members have since become involved in other musical projects.

 History

 Formation and Lack of Communication (1997–2001)

 In 1997, Jason Stollsteimer and Marcie Bolen attended a concert by The Cramps and the Japanese garage punk band Guitar Wolf.
 At the time, Stollsteimer was working a job as a bowling alley bartender and Marcie as a hairdresser.
 The performance spurred them to create their own band, Baby Killers, which toured with fellow Detroit bands The Detroit Cobras, The Go, and The White Stripes.
 After recruiting Don Blum on drums and Lauren Wilcox on bass, the band changed their name to The Von Bondies.
 The band got their break by playing a New Year's Eve show in Detroit, Michigan, in 2000.
 In attendance at the show was Long Gone John, owner of the Sympathy for the Record Industry label.
 This led the quartet to recorded the singles "It Came from Japan", an ode to Guitar Wolf, and "Nite Train".

-Jack White produced the Von Bondies' debut album, Lack of Communication, in late 2001.
+Jack White produced the Von Bondies' debut album, Lack of Communication, which was released on July 17, 2001.
 It was recorded in three days in a similar process to that of a live album.
-It was released in the US by Sympathy for the Record Industry, and in the UK by Sweet Nothing Records.
+The album was released in the US by Sympathy for the Record Industry, and in the UK by Sweet Nothing Records.
 The hidden bonus track was a cover of Sam Cooke's "Bring It On Home to Me", with Bolen on lead vocals.